Do I have Rosacea?

 - Lifestyle changes – Try to figure out just what flares your condition.
-Once you figure it out, try to reduce or avoid exposures to your triggers.
+Once you figure it out, try to reduce or avoid exposure to your triggers.

 - Medications – There are a number of gels, creams, lotions, or pills that can be used to treat rosacea, and your dermatologist can help you navigate it all.

 - Procedures – Certain lasers, in particular vascular lasers, can be used to help with rosacea as well.
 These tools work best to reduce or remove the redness from your condition.

 - Surgery – For certain types of rosacea, such as the rhinophymatous variant, surgical procedures can be performed to reverse the nose-altering changes of the condition.